 General Commission on Interreligious Concerns and Christian Unity held listening posts on Homosexuality around the country as mandated by the 2000 General Conference.
 Marilyn Alexander, ED of RMN, Rev. Gil Caldwell of UMOC, and Sue Laurie of RMN testify in Cincinnati.
 They were joined by John Calhoun of Affirmation and Kathryn Johnson of MFSA.
 RUMs from Clifton UMC and Central UMC (Toledo) provide prayer and presence support.

-Thirteen new Reconciling Congregations, one Campus Ministry, and four communities.
+13 new Reconciling Congregations, 1 new Campus Ministry, and 4 new Communities.

 Totals: 184 Congregations, 25 Campus Ministries, and 19 Communities.

 The case of Rev. Karen Damman continues.
 The Western Jurisdiction Committee on Appeals affirms the local decision to dismiss charges against Rev. Damman.
 (January).
 It is appealed to the Judicial Council which remanded it back to Pacific Northwest directing them to send it to a church trial.
 (October) The Committee on Investigations delays it.

 Participation at Witness Our Welcome (WOW 2003) an ecumenical welcoming gathering in Philadelphia, PA.
 One hundred 131 gather for a United Methodist Pre-WOW Reconciling Day.
 Highlights include the Dumbarton UMC players, Rev. Janet Wolf, and creative worship offered by MOSAIC.
 “Miracle Moments” revealed good action in surprising places and General Conference planning was undertaken.